 Laser ablation is a minimally invasive technique that uses lasers, under MRI guidance, to target and destroy just the specific brain cells that cause OCD.

-Vagus Nerve Stimulation (VNS) employs an implantable device that delivers mild, intermittently pulsed signals to the vagus nerve in the neck to alter neuronal firing in brain regions responsible for OCD symptoms.
+Vagus Nerve Stimulation (VNS) employs an implantable device that delivers mild, intermittently pulsed signals to the vagus nerve in the neck to alter neuronal firing in brain regions responsible for MDD symptoms.
 Surgery for treatment-resistant depression is a more recent field, so VNS procedures are currently done in clinical trial settings, with results that will vary depending on the specific trial.

 Hospital recovery time for laser ablation is usually one day, while most patients undergoing DBS and VNS go home after two days.